osrf/gazebo_tutorials/camera_save/tutorial.md

 # Introduction
-This tutorial shows how to create a video from a camera in a gazebo world.
+This tutorial shows how to create a video from a camera sensor in a gazebo world.

 # Save Camera Images
 Gazebo can automatically save camera images to disk.